 (e) Unsafe Condition

 This AD was prompted by several reports of loss of power, one of which resulted in a fatal helicopter accident.
-We are issuing this AD to prevent failure of the PTG bearing assembly.
+We are issuing this AD to prevent failure of the bearing assembly in the power turbine governor (PTG).
 The unsafe condition, if not addressed, could result in failure of the PTG, failure of the engine, in-flight shutdown, and forced autorotation landing or accident.